axelvaldez/radical-companies/_posts/1-book2-intro/2023-06-30-radical-inspiration-and-discovery-long.markdown

  <p>Before I go on, I need to explain what <span class='_paradigm'>RAD</span>s are.</p>
  <p>The name, <span class='_paradigm'>RAD</span>s, is meaningless.
 It is the first name I could think of.
 But they are the key to decentralized ownership.</p>
  <p>We are used to &rdquo;somebody else,&rdquo; the boss, owning the business. <span class='_paradigm'>RAD</span>s make it possible to have decentralized ownership, where you and your peers own the company.
 You are part of creating value and wealth, and with <span class='_paradigm'>RAD</span>s you are a co-owner of it.</p>
- <p>The value that you help create shows up as revenue, money paid for your good or services.
+ <p>The value that you help create shows up as revenue, money paid for your goods or services.
 With decentralized ownership, you are a co-owner of that revenue.
 Now &rdquo;somebody else&ldquo; owns it.</p>

 <h1>Not Revenue Sharing</h1>
  <p>Revenue sharing is done according to that the boss says people are going to get.
 In the <span class='_paradigm'>Radical</span>-based model, the system is decentralized and there is no boss to decide what you are going to get.
 Instead, your peers decide how many <span class='_paradigm'>RAD</span>s you get and you decide how many they get.</p>
- <p>The percentage of <span class='_paradigm'>RAD</span>s you end up with determine what percentage of the revenue you get.</p>
+ <p>The percentage of <span class='_paradigm'>RAD</span>s you end up with determines what percentage of the revenue you get.</p>

 <h1>Not a Co-op</h1>
  <p>Co-operatives make everybody financially equal.
 But people&rsquo;s contributions are not equal.
 The same person can contribute a lot one month, but less the next.</p>